 Jasper (formerly Jarvis) is one of the most feature-filled and powerful AI content generators.
 It was among the first wave of apps built on top of GPT, and its relative longevity means that it feels like a more mature tool than most of the other apps I tested.
 It's continued to grow and develop in the months since I first compiled this list.

 If you have a business and budget isn't your primary concern, Jasper should be one of the first apps you try.
 It's pivoted to mostly focus on marketing campaigns rather than just generating generic AI content.
-That's not a bad thing, but it means that plans now start at $49/month for individual creators and $125/month for teams.
+That's not a bad thing, but it means that plans now start at $49/month for individual creators and $69/month for features like a knowledge base and AI image generation.

-Jasper has also moved away from just being a GPT app.
-It claims to combine "several large language models" including GPT-4, Claude 2, and PaLM 2, so that "you get the highest quality outputs and superior uptime."
+Jasper claims to intelligently combine "several large language models" so that "you get the highest quality outputs and superior uptime."
 While I can't say that I noticed a massive difference between Jasper's output and any other app's, it does give you a few solid controls so that your content matches your brand.

 Otherwise, Jasper rounds things out with some nice integrations.
 It has a built-in ChatGPT competitor and AI art generator (though, again, lots of other apps have both), plays nice with the SEO app Surfer, and there's a browser extension to bring Jasper everywhere.

-You can also connect Jasper to thousands of other apps using Zapier.
-Learn more about how to automate Jasper, or try one of the pre-built workflows below.
+You can also connect Jasper to thousands of other apps using Zapier and kick off Jasper's AI generation from wherever you spend your time.
+Learn more about how to automate Jasper, or try one of these pre-built workflows.

 Create product descriptions in Jasper from new or updated Airtable records